YoshikuniJujo/test_haskell/themes/mfrp/try-moffy/memo.md

 		- [x] handleTimeEvPlus: use HandleSt' instead of StateT
 		- [x] rename handleTimeEvPlus' to handleTimeEvPlus
 		- [x] handleTimeEvPlus: use s instead of (Mode, AbsoluteTime)
-		- [ ] handletimeEvPlus: use HandleSt' instead of Handle' as argument
+		- [x] handleTimeEvPlus: use HandleSt' instead of Handle' as argument
+		- [ ] handleTimeEvPlus: try using HandleSt' instead of `DiffTime -> a -> `
 		- [ ] use HandleSt'
 			* `ModeState s =>`
 				`(DiffTime -> a -> HandleSt' s s m) -> Difftime ->`